Throughout your adult life, it's important to continue to:

 The key to keeping a bright, healthy smile throughout your entire life is to practice proper oral hygiene.
 Even adults can get cavities, as well as gum disease, which can lead to serious problems.

 The DIAGNOdent, approved by the FDA and ADA for the detection of beginning stages of tooth decay, is a hand-held laser, similar to a laser pointer used for presentations.
 This device allows the dentist to decide if the cavity is incipient (just barely detectable).
 At the incipient stage, a sealant (plastic coating) may be suggested to prevent the cavity from getting larger.
 If the cavity is found to be deeper, a filling will be suggested to restore the tooth.
 Many times, what may appear to be a cavity may actually be tooth discoloration.

 Radiographs (x-rays) are wonderful for diagnosing cavities on the surfaces between the teeth, where the dentist can neither feel nor see.
 The DIAGNOdent tool, used in addition to radiographs (x-rays), is excellent for detecting cavities in the pits and fissures (holes and grooves) of the teeth.

 This procedure is provided as a service to our patients, to ensure optimum dental care.
 Not every patient will require the use of this device; only areas that the hygienist or dentist has deemed suspicious of a possible cavity will require further scrutinization.

 . . . . . . . . . . . .

 Don’t wait another moment to learn more about Stoneham Dental Care.
 Our Stoneham Dental office serves patients in Stoneham, Reading, Wakefield, Woburn, Winchester, Melrose, and beyond.
-Call us at 781-438-1995 or complete our simple online form to schedule a consultation at our office.
+Call us at 781-438-1995 or complete our simple online form to request a consultation at our office.